Patrickode/taste-of-culture/README.md

-# Food For Thought
+# A Taste of Culture
- Food for Thought is a game made by *Too Many Cooks*, Team 6 of Fall 2021's 601 class.
+ *A Taste of Culture* is a game made by *Too Many Cooks*, Team 6 of Fall 2021's 601 class.
 ## Team Members
  - Patrick Mitchell - Game Design, Git Manager
  - Joseph Hong - Producer, Team Liaison